Skinny77/Test/Historic/2018-03-30 Good Friday Sermon/2018-03-30 Sermon- Jesus Rejected_ Sinners accepted (Final).md

 You see the each of the four gospel writers - Matthew, Mark, Luke, and John, describe these events detail.
 Why is that?
 One reason is they want to underline Jesus innocence.
 But what is something else is going on here?

-The events from Jesus arrest in the Garden of Gethsemane up until the his sentencing and crucifixion provide also provide a shocking window into how we naturally responds to God.
+The events from Jesus arrest in the Garden of Gethsemane up until the his sentencing and crucifixion also provide a shocking window into how we naturally responds to God.
 Remember, at the centre all of this scheming, deceving, rejecting, betraying, political manuvouring, and mockery is not a nice bloke who did some nice things for people in bottom runs of society.
 This is happening to the Son of God, the creator of the universe, the Lord of Heaven and Earth.

 The truth is that our lives are unacceptable to God because in our hearts we are by nature no different from the religious leaders, from Pilate, or the crowd.
 Left to our own devices we’ll act just like them.